kzzazzk/BusMadStop/README.md

 ## How to Use
 Provide instructions on how to get started with the app as user.
+- You must first login and then you can enjoy all of the functionalities BusMadStop has to offer!!!

 ## Participants
 List of MAD developers: